--Congressman MacArthur is a member of the Bipartisan Task Force to Combat the Heroin Epidemic-
+-Congressman Tom MacArthur is co-chair of the Bipartisan Heroin Task Force in Congress-

 - The Parent Toolkit - Whether your child is toddling through preschool, meandering through middle school or cruising through their ’20s here are tips to help guide them toward a healthy life at every age!

 - Join a Community Anti-Drug Coalition Community - Anti-Drug Coalitions of America (CADCA) is the leading substance abuse prevention organization, representing over 5,000 community based coalitions across the United States and in 22 countries who work to create safe, healthy, and drugfree communities.
 CADCA’s Membership Department is ready and able to connect you with our coalition network which reaches into every U.S. state and territory.

 - Free Online Course: "Medicine Safety: Drug Disposal and Storage"

 - 6 Parenting Practices that will help you reduce the chances your child will develop a drug or alcohol problem.

 - How to Connect with Your Kids - Teens say that parents are the most important influence when it comes to drugs and alcohol.
 This link provides information for parents on how to bond with your teenagers as well as 8 ways to talk with your teen about drugs and alcohol.

 - Family Checkup highlights parenting skills that are important in preventing the initiation and progression of drug use among youth.